Workers' Party (Brazil): Lava Jato scandal

 The investigation of a series of crimes, such corruption and money laundering, led to the arrest of the party's treasurer João Vaccari Neto and his sister-in-law.
 José Genoino, José Dirceu, Delcídio do Amaral, André Vargas and Delúbio Soares were also arrested in the process.
+Between 2014 and February 2016, the Federal Public Prosecutor's Office (Ministério Público da União) filed 37 criminal charges against 179 people, mostly politicians and businessmen.
+Former President Luiz Inácio Lula da Silva and then President Dilma Rousseff were also implicated.

 Most recently, former President Lula was arrested in April 2018.
 However, in March 2021, the Supreme Federal Court overturned all the convictions.
-This came after leaks which suggested Sérgio Moro had conspired with the prosecution.
+This came after leaks which suggested that Judge Sérgio Moro had conspired with the prosecution.

 Organization

+Presidents

 Since its inception the party has been led by the following: